catalyst-cooperative/pudl/README.rst

 suited to archiving, citation, and bulk distribution, but they are static.

-To make the data easier to query and work with interactively, we typically load it into a local SQLite database using this script, which combines several data packages from the same bundle into a single data package,
+To make the data easier to query and work with interactively, we typically load it into a local SQLite database using this script, which first combines several data packages from the same bundle into a single data package,

 .. code-block:: console